-We know that talent is what runs the business and that talent acquisition is one of the biggest concerns for every organization.
-With 2021 around the corner, we bring you the impact of technology in talent acquisition, all that you need to know is right here.
+We know that talent is what runs the business and that talent acquisition process is one of the biggest concerns for every organization.
+With 2021 around the corner, we bring you the impact of talent acquisition technologies, all that you need to know is right here.

 I think we would all agree that technology has revolutionized a lot of practices and it is only safe to say that it has redefined the talent acquisition process.
-Here are six ways in which technology has revolutionized talent acquisition.
+Here are six ways in which technology has revolutionized talent acquisition tools.

 1. Big Data